jaygazula27/easy-resources-gradle-plugin/README.md

 ### propertiesConstants

-The `propertiesConstants` extension can be used to generate classes with `static final` fields which point to the keys of properties files.
+The `propertiesConstants` extension generates classes with `static final` fields which point to the keys of properties files.

 Parameters: